-Black mold - we have all seen wood sided homes that turned that death black color.
-It just looks bad.
+Black mold – we have all seen wood sided homes that turned an unattractive moldy color, it just looks bad.
+The problem is that for years many oil-based stains did not have proper mildew-cide.

 Learn how to remediate mold on your wood siding - both removing mold and then preventing mold from returning.